HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 ## Detailed Design

-PLEASE DO NOT REVIEW!
-THIS RFC IS NOT COMPLETE AND IS STILL ACTIVELY BEING WORKED ON.

-We propose the following edits to the RFC process to address 1-4 above.
+### 1. Add additional RFC states

-1 .
-Limited states of an RFC:
+Currently the states of an RFC is one of:

+ 1. "rfc-community-review",
+ 1. "rfc-oversight-review",
+ 1. "rfc-approved", or
+ 1. "rfc-declined."

+In practice, there have been cases where an RFC is no longer implemented (i.e.
+"deprecated") or an RFC has been withdrawn due to either incompleteness or having been published too early.

+Additionally, with the encouraged behavior of submitting draft pull requests prior to RFC readiness for review, there is no way to clearly designate the fact that the RFC should not be reviewed at all until the PR is no longer a draft.

-We proposed adding the tags "pre-rfc-do-not-comment", "rfc-deprecated", "rfc-paused", and "rfc-withdrawn" as new tags with the following
+We propose adding the following new tags:
-semantics:

-"pre-rfc-do-not-comment" : This indicates that the authors are still actively working on the RFC, that the RFC is in a draft state, and readers should **not** comment on the RFC yet.
+**pre-rfc-draft** : This indicates that the authors are still actively working on the RFC, that the RFC is in a draft state, and readers should **not** comment on the RFC yet.
+Additionally this state serves to indicate more clearly the backlog of RFCs in development to avoid duplication of effort of overlapping RFCs and to help elicit offers of co-authorship.

-"rfc-deprecated" : This indicates that the design is no longer implemented or executed in the DCP and has been usurped by a newer design or process.
+**rfc-deprecated** : This indicates that the design is no longer implemented or executed in the DCP and has been usurped by a newer design or process.

-"rfc-paused" : This indicates that an RFC has been paused for further refinement.
+**rfc-paused** : This indicates that an RFC has been paused for further refinement.
 This roughly implies that an RFC has gone from being in a review status to a "pre-rfc" status and should not be reviewed further until designated so.

-"rfc-withdrawn" : This tag is applied when an RFC has not finished the review process (and therefore has not been explicitly rejected) but has been voluntarily withdrawn.
+**rfc-withdrawn** : This tag is applied when an RFC has not finished the review process (and therefore has not been explicitly rejected) but has been voluntarily withdrawn.

-Much like the existing RFC process, any change of state to the RFC must be announced on the DCP slack channel.
+Like the existing RFC process, any change of state to the RFC must be announced on the DCP slack channel.

-2 .
-Minimum review period is too long:
+### 2. Reduce the RFC minimum review time

+The current RFC process requires a minimum of 2 weeks in DCP Community Review followed by 1 week of DCP Oversight Review.
+The intention of the "Community" review is to receive feedback not from other DCP team members, but rather the scientific community.

+In practice, most RFCs are reviewed as a free-for-all during the community review period followed by one week of radio silence since the conflicts have been resolved.

 We propose removing Oversight review altogether.
 A two week minimum community review period still exists but the "community" refers to all members of the DCP working on any of the chartered organizations instead of the scientific